-Internet programming Perl applications can be written very easy in Perl.
-In a few lines of code you will be able to create a network connection between a client and a server machine or even to develop a fully functional web server.
+Perl language is ideal for writing Internet programming Perl applications.
+In a few lines of code, you will be able to create a network connection between a client and a server machine or even to develop a fully functional web server.

-In order to manage network, web or internet connections, you should have some programming experience in Perl, including understanding the TCP/IP protocol on which rely the mail and browsing services, to mention only two of the most important ones.
+To manage network, web or internet connections, you should have some programming experience in Perl, including understanding the TCP/IP protocol on which relay the mail and browsing services, to mention only two of the most important ones.

-Perl’s architecture, portability, the very large number of modules available that you can integrate in your application recommend this language for internet application.
+Perl’s architecture, portability, the very large number of modules available that you can integrate into your application recommend this language for internet application.

 The easiest way to manage the internet connections is using some appropriate modules available in great numbers at CPAN or from other sources.
 We’ll provide below some useful links which will help you choose the appropriate module for your network application.

 Perl Telnet – for Internet Programming Perl applications